backtrace-labs/backtrace-java/README.md

 - `RequestHandler`

 ## Reporting unhandled application exceptions
-`BacktraceClient` also supports reporting of unhandled application exceptions not captured by your try-catch blocks.
-To enable reporting of unhandled exceptions:
+`BacktraceClient` supports reporting of unhandled application exceptions not captured by your try-catch blocks.
+To enable reporting of unhandled exceptions run the code below.
 ```java
 backtraceClient.enableUncaughtExceptionsHandler();
 ```